gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

 ### 3.3 Tokenization and Embeddings

-When working with text, we need to convert human-readable text (strings) into the form which can be processed by Neural Networks.
-Since these models work with numerical vectors, we need a method to perform this mapping.
-However, there are a couple of design decisions we have to make: which part of the text should be represented by a single vector: a character, a word, or something between?
-Tokenization is dealing with this problem.
-How to map the tokens to vector representations?
-What features of the text do we want to capture by the vector space?
+When processing text for neural networks, we must convert strings into a numerical format these models can understand.
+This necessitates deciding whether a single vector should represent a character, a word, or an intermediate entity, a challenge addressed by tokenization.
+Additionally, we must determine how to map these tokens to vector representations and identify the text attributes we aim to encapsulate within the vector space.
-The topic of embeddings focuses on these considerations.
+This area of study, known as embeddings, delves into these critical considerations.

 **Summary and Glossary**:

 Mapping text into vector representations:
-* <ins>Text</ins>: a complex assembly of words and sentences, characterized by a well-defined structure that encapsulates a lot of connections and relationships between different parts.
+* <ins>Text</ins>: the unprocessed, original form of written content, consisting of a long sequence of characters.
+This sequence forms words and sentences, creating a complex web of meaning through its structure and the intricate relationships among its components.
-* <ins>Vectors</ins>: Neural Networks require scalar values (vectors, matrices, tensors) as input data.
+* <ins>Vectors</ins>: Neural networks interpret textual data through scalar values such as vectors, matrices, and tensors.
-So we have to transform textual data into vector represented data by not leaving the structure and rich information encoded in.
-We want a vector belonging to a token (e.g. a word) to contain the meaning of that word.
+To maintain the rich structure and information inherent in text, we transform it into vector representations, aiming for each vector to encapsulate the meaning of its corresponding token (e.g., a word).
-* <ins>Vector space</ins>: each token has a vector representation which vectors are in a (vector) space.
+* <ins>Vector space</ins>: in this context, each token is represented by a vector within a multidimensional space.
-This space has a dimensionality, where different dimensions or directions can represent a semantic notion, meaning.
-Also words with similar meaning can reside near to each other in this vector space.
-* <ins>Tokenization</ins>: we need to split input text into tokens (atomic parts).
-Each token will have a belonging vector.
+The dimensions of this space can capture semantic properties, allowing tokens with similar meanings to be positioned closely together, thereby facilitating the representation of semantic relationships.
+* <ins>Tokenization</ins>: this process involves breaking down the input text into its basic units, or tokens, each of which is assigned a corresponding vector representation.
+A central challenge within tokenization is determining the optimal points at which to divide the text.
+This decision directly influences the granularity of the analysis and the subsequent interpretation of the text's meaning.
-* <ins>Token</ins>: the atomic part that the Language Model will use an entry of the input sequence.
+* <ins>Token</ins>: the fundamental, atomic element processed by the language model, serving as an input unit.
+Tokens can be characters, words, or sub-words.
+Each token is associated with a corresponding embedding, a vector representation that neural networks can process.
+This makes tokens the basic building blocks for language models, bridging the gap between raw text and the numerical inputs required by neural networks.
-* <ins>Embedding</ins>: each token has a belonging value in the vector space, which is called embedding.
+* <ins>Embedding</ins>: a token's vector representation within the vector space, typically acquired through learning.
-This mapping usually is learned: the structure is formed during a training by taking the information of a large text collection (corpora).
+This structure is developed during training, utilizing a large corpus to capture the distributional semantics of the language.
-* <ins>Dictionary</ins>: at the end of tokenization and embedding process, we will have a dictionary (a key - value mapping pair), where the keys are unique tokens (characters, words, sub-words), and the value is the embedding vector representation in the learned vector space.
+* <ins>Dictionary</ins>: the outcome of the tokenization and embedding processes, consisting of a mapping between unique tokens (whether characters, words, or sub-words) and their vector representations in the learned vector space.
-There are a couple of engineering decisions we have to decide: what is the size of the dictionary (how many different tokens we have)?
-What is the dimension size of the embedding vector space (how big the vector representation of a token)?
+Critical engineering decisions include determining the dictionary's size (the number of distinct tokens) and the dimensionality of the embedding space (the size of each token's vector representation).

-Different approaches and solutions were created during the history of progress to answer these challenges and decisions.
-Here we introduce a couple of them (the mainstream).
+Throughout the history of NLP and machine learning, various approaches and solutions have been developed to address the challenges and decisions involved in processing text for neural networks.
+Here, we introduce some of the mainstream methodologies that have significantly impacted the field.

 ### 3.3.1 Tokenization